pniebrzydowski/wedding/content/en/accommodation-intro.md

 To help with this, we have reserved a block of rooms for Friday and Saturday nights in the following hotels nearby.
 You can book directly through the hotel, but **please be sure to indicate in the booking request that you are a part of the wedding**.
 Unless otherwise noted, double rooms contain one double (king-size) bed, single rooms one twin bed, and family rooms have one double (king-size) bed and two twin beds.
 Breakfast is included at all the hotels listed below.

-Nothing is finalized at this point, but we intend to arrange a shuttle for transportation after the wedding (midnight - 4am) back to the various hotels in the area.
+We have arranged a shuttle for transportation after the wedding (midnight - 4am) back to the various hotels in the area.